 Good deal: if you do not opt for a guided tour, know that the castle has set up interactive terminals that allow you to discover the place at your own pace and in the language of your choice (the explanations are available in 10 languages!)

 We liked it !

 3 km from the Château de Clos de Vougeot, near the Romanée-Conti vineyard, do not hesitate to take a detour through the village of Concoeur and Corgoin.
 You will discover a nugget there: the Fruirouge farm.
 For four generations, the Olivier family has grown delicious, locally-processed fruit there.
 In season, you may have the chance to visit the blackcurrant fields of Burgundy and other red fruits that will make your mouth water.
-Never mind: at the store, you will have something to enjoy and make surprising purchases such as this blackcurrant ketchup, this Vod’K6 or even floral water renowned for its benefits against rheumatism.
+Nevertheless: at the store, you will have something to enjoy and make surprising purchases such as blackcurrant ketchup, this Vod’K6 or even floral water renowned for its benefits against rheumatism.

 For the pleasure of the eyes and the taste buds

 From blackcurrant to fruit of the vine, there is only one step.
 It is time to resume the wine route towards Nuits-Saint-Georges.
 Has the evocation of these good products made you hungry?
 A little before your destination, succumb to a stop at la Toute Petite Auberge de Vosne-Romanée.
 You will taste the delicious and succulent Burgundy snails or a lamb shank confit that has been cooked for four hours in its Hautes-Côtes honey juice.
 All while dipping your lips in an exceptional glass of Vosne-Romanée!